humanmade/altis-cloud/docs/architecture.md

 # Ensure this is first.
 order: -100
 ---

 # Architecture

-The Altis Cloud architecture is a highly-available, resilient, autoscaling cloud system built to handle any level of traffic.
-Altis Cloud has been designed from the ground up to be flexible, scalable, and performant, while minimising cost.
+The Altis Cloud architecture is a highly-available, resilient, auto-scaling cloud system built to handle any level of traffic.
+Altis Cloud has been designed from the ground up to be flexible, scalable, and perform well, while minimising cost.

 Each environment tier includes as standard: